gtheler/thesis/110-sds/sds.md

 $ wget https://seamplex.com/feenox/dist/linux/feenox-linux-amd64.tar.gz
 ```

-Appendix @sec-download has more details about how to download and compile FeenoX.
 The full documentation contains a [compilation guide](https://seamplex.com/feenox/compilation.html) with further detailed explanations of each of the steps involved.
 Since all the commands needed to either download a binary executable or to compile from source with customized optimization flags can be automatized, FeenoX can be built into a container such as Docker.
 This way, deployment and scalability can be customized and tweaked as needed.